IQTLabs/SkyScan/ml-model/readme.md

 - **fiftyone-db** This gets mapped to the location where the Voxel51 DB for the datasets is saved.
 This lets them stay around between container restarts.
 - **models** The [TF Model repo](https://github.com/tensorflow/models) gets installed here.

 ## Notebooks
 Here is what the following notebooks help you do and the rough order you want to do them in:

+*We use LabelBox to label our images.
+The free tier should support most tasks.
+Prior to starting, create a Labelbox Project and associated dataset.
+You will need the Labelbox project & dataset name, as well as a Labelbox API.

 - **Create Voxel51 Dataset.ipynb** Run this first to load images from the *testing* directory into a Voxel51 dataset
 - **Add FAA Data to Voxel51 Dataset.ipynb** Adds labels to the Voxel51 Dataset based on the FAA data
 - **Upload from Voxel51 to Labelbox.ipynb** Sends the samples to Labelbox for annotation

+### Labeling
+After you have finished uploading the images, go to Labelbox and label the images.
+Then Export the labels as a JSON file.
+Download the JSON file and move it to the machine that is running the Docker container that is serving the Notebook.

 ### For classification
 - **Export from Labelbox to Voxel51.ipynb** Export the annotations from Labelbox